jessmartin/mumblr/README.md

+> [!WARNING]
+> [Fission is winding down](https://fission.codes/blog/farewell-from-fission/) and the infra needed for this app is no longer hosted by them.
+Use this as reference only.

 # mumblr: blogging, decentralized.

 **Micro-blogging in the vein of [tumblr](https://tumblr.com).** Remember tumblr?
 Me too.
 A simpler age of blogging.
 Longer than a tweet.
 Shorter than a Medium post.
 Lighter.
 More ephemeral.
 More fun.
 On the surface, mumblr is "self-hosted" microblogging in the spirit of tumblr.
 But beneath the surface lie some surprises...